Jaisac/Unity_StoneThrower/README.md

 -Increasing of performance for the explosion objects.
 -Fix some lightning effects during the stone thrower stage.
 -Adding more customizable options for the settings menu.
+-Perhaps adding more features on difficulty to add more challenge.